 Getting from point A to B is entirely too simple these days.
 Between GPS devices, navigationally equipped cars, and each of us having multiple map apps on our smartphones, there’s always a voice to tell us when to turn left (often right after we’ve passed the turn).
+Here on carbibles.com, you can find modern car GPS systems and choose the one to match your needs.
 We can set out blindly into the unknown and trust that there is a device that will get us there.
 Except what about when those devices fail?

 Last summer I was traversing the southern tip of Cornwall in a rental car that turned itself off entirely every time the car came to a full stop.
 Coincidentally enough, I was relying on a GPS that wouldn’t hold a charge and also turned off every time the car’s engine shut down.
 I couldn’t use my phone as my service was spotty to non-existent and the data charges were astronomical.

 Now picture yourself in a foreign country, going on hour 38 of no sleep from traveling, in a very old, confusing town with directions that had to be re-programmed every time you came to a roundabout.
 To put it lightly, I was a stop-starting cliche of a tourist abroad: hapless, lost, and without a clue.
 Or I would have been if I hadn’t extensively studied road maps of the region and familiarized myself with the major roads before I left the States.